NicolaPerin/ParallelProgramming/Week5/Solution/README.md

 The goal is to compare the runtime of the fftw-mpi library with the manually distributed code.

+To compile the program on the Marconi100 cluster we have to load the following modules (using *autoload*):
+  - fftw/3.3.8--spectrum_mpi--10.3.1--binary

+and then run `make`.
+To run the program use `mpirun fftw.x dt nstep n1 n2 n3`.
+To generate the plots run `make plot`.

 ## Solution

 The following animation shows the solution of the diffusion equation using a grid of size 256 x 256 x 512: